codingbbq/codingbbq.github.io/_posts/2019-03-11-consecutive-elements-in-array.markdown

 1. Check if max - min + 1 = n
 where `max` is maximum element in array
-`min` is minimum elemet in array and
+`min` is minimum element in array and
 `n` is the number of elements in array.

 2. Check if all the elements are distinct. we can create a visited{} object.
 We can map the ith element of input array arr[] to visited object by using arr[i] as index in visited with value as 1.